112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 No one --- least of all the French themselves -- will try do deny the enormity of the defeat and the humiliatio n France suffered. ur 1940 .
-French military leadership an d strategy was tragically inadequate .
-But this does not mean that the French did not put up a. ` : real fight In the six week Bathe of France . from May 10 to June 22 , 1940, the French lost ; rn military personnel alone .
+French military leadership and strategy was tragically inadequate .
+But this does not mean that the French did not put up a.  : real fight In the six week Bathe of France . from May 10 to June 22 , 1940, the French lost ; rn military personnel alone .
 260,00 0 wounded and 108,064i killed .
 A total of 368 ;000 casualties